innovationOUtside/nb_js_diagrammers/README.md

 ![](images/js_diag_magicwavesurfer.png)

-## Generating Flwocharts from Python Code
+## Generating Flowcharts from Python Code

 An additional magic is provided that uses the [`pyflowchart`](https://github.com/cdfmlr/pyflowchart/) package to generate a flowchart describing Python code cell in an appropriately magicked code cell: